 If you are tasting it to see if it has reached al dente, just please be careful not to burn yourself.
 Because cavatappi are hollow, there may be a bit of boiling water inside the pasta.

-You start by making a roux by stirring the flour into the melted butter, stirring constantly until it has slightly darkened (Panel #1, below).
-Next, add the milk and cream and continue stirring until the sauce has thickened so you can draw a line with your finger on your spatula (Panel #2).
+To make a roux, melt butter in a small saucepan.
+Then add the flour, stirring constantly until it has slightly darkened and smells toasty (Panel #1, below).
+Next, add the whole milk and heavy cream and continue stirring over low heat until the sauce has thickened so you can draw a line with your finger on your spatula (Panel #2).

-Add in about two-thirds of the cheese, reserving the remainder to put on top of the casserole dish (Panel #3 above).
-Stir in the cheese, paprika, salt and pepper (Panel #4).
+Add in about two-thirds of the shredded cheese mixture, reserving the remainder to put on top of the casserole dish (Panel #3 above).
+Stir in the cheese, paprika, salt and black pepper (Panel #4).
 Taste and adjust the seasonings to your liking.

-The main thing to pay attention to is timing, so you can get the warm cheese sauce and warm pasta together and under the broiler before they cool.
-If you read the article, Jordan suggests spreading it out into as thin a layer as possible in multiple cast iron pans.
+The main thing to pay attention to is timing, so you can get the warm cheese sauce and cooked pasta together and under the broiler before they cool.
+Jordan suggests spreading it out into as thin a layer as possible in multiple cast iron pans.

-Of course.
-You could go traditional with macaroni and cheese.
+- Use elbow macaroni instead of cavatappi for a traditional macaroni and cheese.
 Or sub penne or any other short pasta.
 I’ve become a huge fan of cascatelli, the new pasta shape created by Dan Pashman of the Sporkful podcast.

 The best cheese is the one you like.
 You can sub in any cheese you like as long as it melts.
 It’s just generally best to use a combination of two or three cheeses.
 But you can always add back the camembert from the original recipe and make a 4 cheese mac and cheese.
 Or use, brie or feta or even a blue cheese, if that’s what you love.

-It’s never as good as when it’s made fresh, but, yes, you can freeze any leftovers in an airtight container.
-Reheat it in the oven in a casserole pan with a little bit of water and covered in foil.
+It’s never as good as when it’s made fresh, but, yes, you can freeze leftovers in an airtight container.
+Reheat it in the oven in a casserole pan with a bit of water, covered in foil.